microsoft/hlsl-specs/proposals/0038-16bit-isspecialfloat.md

 OpIsInf, OpIsNan, OpIsFinite.

 Currently the 32 bit version of these Ops are being used, but they have 16 bit versions as well.
-The open question is if we should always generate the 16 bit version of these ops, or if the generation should be gatekept behind some yet determined condition.
+A possible plan is to always generate these 16 bit SPIRV ops.

 #### Validation Changes